Skip to content

 Myth 5: MTF is a Shortcut to Easy Money

-Perhaps the most dangerous misconception is that MTF is a magical way to rapidly multiply your wealth.
-The allure is understandable: with up to 4x more buying power, a small price movement can translate into significant gains.
-However, this is only one side of the coin.
+Perhaps the most dangerous myth is the belief that margin trading is a guaranteed way to get rich fast.
+The appeal is understandable up to 4x leverage can turn small price moves into big gains.
+But this perspective ignores the other side of the equation.

 Summary Table